 Lucy will be one of our speakers at the 41st FIPP World Congress, taking place from 9-11 October 2017 in London.
 Find out more at fippcongress.com.
-Discounted pre-agenda registration is available until 30 April 2017.
+Discounted early bird rate is available until 31 July 2017.

 I’m a hybrid.
 I research the media, as Google Digital News Senior Research Fellow at the Reuters Institute, Oxford and at the University of Oslo, but at the same time I work in it.
 This combination is really valuable as the academic roles allow me to dig deeply and reflect, and the active roles in the industry provide a constant reality check and prevent my research from becoming too abstract.
 I’m also a hybrid in that I’m British, but divide my time between Switzerland, the UK and Norway.

 My career started in publishing.
 While a publishing director for non-fiction at Random House in London I became fascinated with strategy and via an MBA, ended up doing a PhD studying how culture drives strategy in broadcasting at the University of St Gallen in Switzerland.
 That took me from publishing deep into broadcasting, specifically at the BBC and CNN.
 Over the next few years I researched at the intersection of strategy and digital innovation, looking at digitalisation – particularly BBC News Online.
 I gradually worked my way up to professor level, and then I made a sideways partial jump back into industry.

 Above: Lucy speaking at FIPP's Digital Innovators Summit in Berlin.